chesun/chesun.github.io/research.md

 ## Work in Progress

 ### **Biased Belief Updating and the Persistence of Stereotypes**, with Anujit Chakraborty
-We study whether gender stereotype influences belief updating on stereotypical beliefs about others.
-Subjects perform belief updating tasks in a gender-stereotypical domain (math) and a stereotype-irrelevant, value neutral domain.
-We experimentally assign each subject a series 6 of i.i.d. signals that are noisy but informative.
-We observe their prior and elicit updated posteriors after they receive each new signal.
-Our experimental design allows for precise estimation of the parameters of the subjects’ belief updating rule and a clean structural test against the Bayesian baseline.
+We experimentally study whether gender stereotype affect belief updating on beliefs about others.
+Subjects perform belief updating tasks in four gender-stereotypical domains (math, sports knowledge, verbal, emotional intelligence) and one gender neutral domain (crosswords).
+We observe their prior, experimentally assign each subject a noisy but informative signal in each domain, and elicit updated posteriors after they receive each new signal.
+Comparing their belief updating between gender stereotypical domains and gender neutral domains establishes the effect of gender stereotypes on belief updating.
+Our design allows for precise estimation of the parameters of the subjects' belief updating rule and a clean structural test against the Bayesian baseline.
 We contribute to the literature by uncovering a potential channel of stereotype persistence and experimentally identify this channel separately from the other heuristics and biases that result in non-Bayesian updating.

 ### **Behavioral Incentive Compatibility of BDM Belief Elicitation**
 Recent evidence has shown that theoretical incentive compatibility of belief elicitation mechanism doesn’t always translate into the lab and revealing incentives might negatively impact